bvenkatr/personal-os/README.md

 	Here docker command will create a container from image called hello-world and starts that container.
 First docker looks for hello-world image on local machine,  If it can't find it locally then it will looks at docker registry and gets from there.

+	Note:- If you would like to use docker as a non-root user, you should now consider adding your user to the "docker" group with something like below

+	sudo usermod -aG docker venkat

+	Remember that you will have to log out and back in for this to take effect!

 ####Introducing Containers
 	Container based virtualization uses the kernel on the host's operating sytem to run multiple guest instances.
 	Each guest instance is called a container.